LightBitsLabs/los-csi/docs/src/workload_deployment/helm/filesystem_workload_helm.md

 helm uninstall lb-csi-workload-filesystem
 ```

-Verify all resources are gone:
+Verify that all resources are gone:

 ```bash
 kubectl get pv,pvc,pods